 Bully prevention initiatives led by students have a more positive and lasting effect than those led by ‘authority’ figures such as teachers, school counsellors and parents/carers.
 During this lesson, students will be engaged in whole-school action planning to promote respectful relationships within their school community.

-- Students are engaged in whole-school action planning to make a difference, and to encourage and promote respectful relationships.
+- Students will be able to engage in whole-school action planning to make a difference and to encourage and promote respectful relationships.

 By the end of the lesson, students will be able to:

 - understand key messages for raising awareness and changing bullying behaviour

 - develop different audience and communication strategies for promoting respectful relationships.

 - Place around the classroom separate pieces of butcher’s paper with the following topic headings: